huzecong/ReversiDuel/README.md

 # ReversiDuel

-A Java clone of **GomokuDuel**, except that Gomoku's changed to Reversi.
+A Java clone of [**GomokuDuel**](https://github.com/huzecong/GomokuDuel), except that Gomoku's changed to Reversi.

-I tried to make this "clone" as similar to its original as possible, but due to framework limits differences exist.
+I tried to make this "clone" as similar to its original as possible, but differences exist due to framework limitations.
 Also, there are enhancements and new features compared to the original version.

 This project is based on JavaFX 8.
 Below is a list of third-party frameworks used:
 - JFoenix: https://github.com/jfoenixadmin/JFoenix